dxm0007/use-case-webapplication/readme.md

-This repo contains the architectural diagram of use case.
+This repo contains the architectural diagram and other apsect to be used for provided case study.